echow/ml-matlab/README.md

 * Show how easy it is to implement many machine learning algorithms directly in MATLAB, and provide a starting point for students' own implementations.

-Since we primarily want to see the machine learning algorithms in their barest form, the scripts generally do not use the machine learning tools built into MATLAB (an exception is the script for support vector machines).
+Since we primarily want to see the machine learning algorithms in their barest forms, the scripts generally do not use the machine learning tools built into MATLAB (an exception is the script for support vector machines).
 However, some examples of MATLAB tools may be included in the future for those